 Here at Byrdie, we can talk skin all day.
 If you're as immersed in the beauty world as we are, you know how exciting it is uncovering a new skincare wonder, and the latest ingredient we've been eyeing could already be sitting in your kitchen pantry.
-Olive oil may be a cooking staple and essential ingredient for our health, but research shows that using olive oil for the face can prevent signs of premature aging and sun damage.
+Olive oil may be a cooking staple and essential ingredient for our health, but research shows that olive oil may prevent signs of premature aging and sun damage.
 It's true—using olive oil for your skin hosts a slew of benefits.
 Aesthetic plastic surgeon Paul Lorenc agrees: "Olive oil contains antioxidants that fight free-radical damage, as well as an ingredient called squalene, which is extremely hydrating.
 It's been used on skin since ancient times—even Cleopatra was a fan."
 From using it in the hair to using it on the eyebrows, olive oil isn't new to the beauty industry, yet still there's a lot to learn about its efficacy.
 Keep scrolling to find out all there is to know about olive oil for skin.

 TYPE OF INGREDIENT: Emollient, antioxidant, anti-inflammatory.

 MAIN BENEFITS: Moisturizes dry skin, protects against premature aging, manages sun damage.

 WHO SHOULD USE IT: In general, most skin types can benefit from olive oil, but those with sensitive, acne-prone skin should steer clear.

 HOW OFTEN CAN YOU USE IT: Olive oil is safe to use on the skin daily.